aryanshdev/Projects/README.md

 </div>

 **Hexagonal Tap** is a fast-paced arcade game where players must tap and destroy falling hexagons before they reach the lava.
 Featuring realistic physics, a coin reward system, and unlockable power-ups, the game challenges players' reflexes and timing to achieve high scores and climb global leaderboards.

+## StackChat
+> UNDER DEVELOPMENT

+**StackChat** is a social chat app for developers connecting like minded programmers around the globe.